zegabr/magic/README.md

 ### how to use my competitive setup:
 -Run `source m/m.sh`

--Code using x.cpp at competitive directory
+-Code using x.cpp at competitive/ directory

 -Compile x.cpp with `make` command to compile until first error

--Run `m`(this is an alias at a.sh) to run inputs that you must save at i1 file
+-Run `m`(this is an alias at a.sh) to run inputs that you must save at i file

 -Reset x.cpp by running `bash r.sh` at competitive folder (which you will be after teleports)